Sanmen Bay Affair: The ultimatum

 On 8 March 1899 at 12:30, Canevaro authorized De Martino to send a 4-day ultimatum to the Qing dynasty.
 However, soon after Canevaro sent the telegram he faced immediate backlash from within the Chamber of Deputies and the British diplomatic corp in Italy, both with a significant portion of members begging him to either not humiliate Italy even further or to not become an aggressor.

-Thus, having changed his mind Canevaro sent another telegram at 16:20 stating that his prior telegram ha to be ignored and to continue through diplomatic means.
+Thus, having changed his mind Canevaro sent another telegram at 16:20 stating that his prior telegram was to be ignored and to continue through diplomatic means.
 However, it seems the second telegram arrived before the first, legally invalidating its content, and De Martino willingly ignored the second telegram's instructions out of his own will.
 Upon reading about it on Reuters, Canevaro sent De Martino back to Italy and sent another telegram, this time to the Qing authorities:

 Our accredited minister in China, De Martino, presented a note to initiate negotiations for the transfer of San-mun (Sanmen) Bay and for some other advantages.
 The Chinese government, undoubtedly already prejudiced, instead of accepting our note, rejected it, declaring that it was rejecting it because, being on perfectly friendly terms with Italy, it was more certain of remaining on good terms with us by not discussing the matter than by perhaps continuing to discuss it.
 We could not accept this kind of excuse.
 We found the Chinese government's action to be highly improper and requiring immediate redress. [...]
 The decision was immediate: I telegraphed our minister, disapproving of his action and demanding an explanation.
 It was clear that the minister, disavowed by us, could no longer remain in such serious circumstances to represent Italy to the Chinese government.
 At the same time, since the secretary was not present at our legation, but only an interpreter, who, due to his rank, could not bear the grave responsibility of the moment, we ordered our minister to entrust the leadership of the legation in China to the British minister.